NanaPhiona/Data-Science-Projects/README.md

 # Data-Science-Projects
-A walk through of the projects that i have practiced to prove my Data Science skills.
+A walk through of the projects i have practiced to prove my Data Science skills.
 The projects have enabled me to scale my knowledge in Data Science.
 And when working on these projects, I followed the Data Science life cycle;
 1. Identifying the problem
 2. Data collection